Next to the African blackwood, sandalwood is the second most expensive wood in the world. And what makes it so pricey?

 Why should moms like us bother knowing about sandalwood?
 You may have heard of sandalwood oil, and believe me, it has some impressive benefits – and you should consider it!

 The main product derived from sandalwood is sandalwood oil.
 It is extracted through a process called steam distillation, where extremely heated steam is passed through powdered sandalwood.
 In turn, the steam carries the essential sandalwood oil that is locked within the wood’s cellular structure.
-After the steam goes into a condensation process and finally cools, the resulting product become the hydrosol (“floral water”) and the sandalwood essential oil.
+After the steam goes into a condensation process and finally cools, the resulting product becomes the hydrosol (“floral water”) and the sandalwood essential oil.

 Sandalwood oil has a handful of uses, including: